croach/django-simple-rest/README.rst

             contact.delete()
             return HttpResponse(status=200)

 In the example code above, we imported the ``Resource`` class, which simply inherits from Django's ``View`` class and provides the extra sauce to get all of the HTTP methods working properly.
-Then, we create a new class that inherits from the ``Resource`` class, and we add a function for each HTTP method that we want to handle.
-The only requirement is that the function name must match the HTTP method name and be in all lower case letters, so ``get``for a GET call and so forth.
+Then, we create a new class that inherits from the ``Resource`` class, and we add a function for each HTTP method that we want to handle.The only requirement is that the function name must match the HTTP method name and be in all lower case letters, so ``get`` for a GET call and so forth.

 Notice that in the ``post`` method, the data for the message body of the request can be accessed through the ``request.POST`` ``QueryDict`` object.
 Since all exsiting browsers can only handle GET and POST requests, having ``QueryDict``s for GET and POST were all that were needed in the past and so those were all that Django has historically provided.
 However, with a RESTful API, the server can receive requests using any HTTP method.
 As a result, the message body for a request can be found in the corresponding ``QueryDict`` on the ``request`` object.
 For example, if a PUT request is made, the message body data can be accessed through the ``request.PUT`` ``QueryDict``.